 Social studies teachers bring a broad range of experience and interests to the school.

-This course is a study of human history covering the period between 8000 B.C.E. and the present.
+This course is a broad study of human history.
 The course will touch on the major developments of human civilization across the globe.
 Roughly equal attention will be paid to each region and period covered, giving students a wider perspective of the events and peoples that shaped our world.
 Particular focus will be on the development of historical thinking and writing skills, which will prepare students for future history courses at University and beyond.

 If we want to understand our country and ourselves, we need to know the character of the land and why people in this country act as they do.
 Therefore, this course covers the major political, social, economic, diplomatic, and military events that shaped life in the United States.
 The class will focus on more modern topics.
 The first semester will begin with an investigation of some of the foundational ideas of the country (by looking at the Declaration of Independence, Constitution, and the Reconstruction Amendments), then move to the ‘Gilded Age’ following the Civil War and will end with the Second World War.
 The second semester will begin with the changes in American life in the 1950s and will end with an overview of the U.S. in the early twenty-first century.
 The focus on more modern topics will allow for two primary goals to be met.
 First, we’ll see more clearly where the factors directly affecting our lives today came from.
 Second, there will be room for more small-group or individual investigation of topics of special interest.
 The course requires students to learn specific factual material, using primary and secondary sources, then analyze and synthesize that information through taking tests, writing essays, writing papers, and completing projects.